RedHatInsights/insights-core/docs/docs_guidelines.rst

 ************************

-Shared Mappers and Reducers that are developed for the Falafel component of Insights are documented via comments in the code.
+Shared Mappers and Reducers that are developed for the insights-core component of Insights are documented via comments in the code.
 This makes it easier to produce documentation that is consistent and up-to-date.
-The Falafel project utilizes `Sphinx`_ and `reStructuredText`_ for documentation generation.
+The insights-core project utilizes `Sphinx`_ and `reStructuredText`_ for documentation generation.
 Sphinx can create documentation in multiple output formats, and documentation that can be easily published on websites like `Read The Docs`_.
-There are a few simple steps that should be followed by developers when creating or modifying code to be merged into the Falafel project.
+There are a few simple steps that should be followed by developers when creating or modifying code to be merged into the insights-core project.
 First, provide useful comments to allow a user of your mapper to understand what it does and how to use it.
-Second follow the style chosen for the Falafel project.
+Second follow the style chosen for the insights-core project.
 And Third, test your docs by generating them and making sure that they are correct.

 This document demonstrates a mapper, but reducers may be documented following